 OS25_ALPHA, lists them in alphabetical order of "Parish" (column D) across the whole of the County, so by place-name/neighbourhood — just as in the main Index.

-The four maps outlined in yellow were all original prints donated from the Estate of the late Sir Basil Eddis of Aldeburgh.
+The four original maps, outlined in yellow below and filed in map case A1, were donated from the Estate of the late Sir Basil Eddis of Aldeburgh.

-The map outlined in green was the only map (a reproduction) that we have bought in, so that together they cover a consistent area.
+The fifth map, outlined in green, is a reproduction that we have bought in, so that together they cover a consistent area.